Northern Trust Company (Minneapolis, MN)

 Article Text

-# YOUTH'S TEMPLE OF HONOR SUSPENDS.
+Temple of Honor Assigns.
 Minneapolis, Minn., Jan.
-25.-The Youth's Temple of Honor, a life in-surance company, has made a voluntary deed of assignment to Dr. R. T. Goodwin, supreme secretary of the organization.
+20.-The Youths' Temple of Honor, an insurance organization made a voluntary deed of assignment to Dr. Russell A. Goodwin, supreme secretary of the organization.
 It is said to have been embarrassed to some extent by the suspension of the Northern Trust company.
-A statement of its condition is being prepared.
+A statement of the condition is being prepared.
 The liabilities may reach $100,000; assets will be small.

 Article from The Saint Paul Globe, April 29, 1897